nervosys/AutonomySim/docs/unreal_upgrading.md

-# Upgrading to Unreal Engine 4.27
+# Upgrading Unreal Engine

-These instructions apply if you are already using AutonomySim on Unreal Engine 4.25.
-If you have never installed AutonomySim, please see [How to get it](https://github.com/nervosys/AutonomySim#how-to-get-it).
+These instructions apply if you are already using `AutonomySim` on `Unreal Engine` 4.25.
+If you have never installed `AutonomySim`, please see [How to get it](https://github.com/nervosys/AutonomySim#how-to-get-it).

+!!! caution
-**Caution:** The below steps will delete any of your unsaved work in AutonomySim or Unreal folder.
+    The below steps will delete any of your unsaved work in AutonomySim or Unreal folder.

-## Do this first
+## First Steps

-### For Windows Users
+### Windows

 1. Install Visual Studio 2022 with VC++, Python and C#.
 2. Install UE 4.27 through Epic Games Launcher.